makerdiary/nrf52840-m2-devkit/docs/nrf5-sdk/examples/ble-hids-keyboard.md

 3. Connect to the keyboard.
 Observe that GREEN constant light, that is, the connections is established.

-4. Put your cursor in the following text area and press USER button on the board to input text:
+4. Put your cursor in the following text area and press the USER button on the board to input `hello`:

 	<textarea name="textarea" placeholder="Input your text here..." style="width:80%;height:150px;font-size:1.2em;"></textarea>